sarah-blazic/terraform-panos-policy/docs/policy.md

 Policy as Code
 ---
-Use JSON files to create resources on the panos panorama.
+Use JSON/YAML files to create resources on the panos panorama.

+1) The JSON files must be able to validate two different github actions (one checking for duplicate object names and one making sure it validates against the provided schemas).
+2) There are two modules : policy and security profiles which can create different resources on the panos panorama depending on what file you put into the module.

 Requirements
 ---